johndpope/SwiftTorch/Readme.md

 **IMPORTANT**
-1. CRITICAL  be sure to use python 2.7.9 to avoid missing python symbols  (__PyCodecInfo_GetIncrementalDecoder)
+1. Be sure to use python 2.7.9 to avoid missing python symbols  (__PyCodecInfo_GetIncrementalDecoder)

-2. There's a hack required to get  torchvision   to load testing / training data used in Pytorch.swift in your Users/admin/miniconda3/envs/gymai2/lib/python2.7/site-packages/ rename torchvision-0.2.1-py2.7.egg file to .zip - extract out torch ision folder to site-packages
+2. There's a hack required to get  torchvision   to load testing / training data used in Pytorch.swift in your Users/USERNAMEHERE/miniconda3/envs/gymai2/lib/python2.7/site-packages/ rename torchvision-0.2.1-py2.7.egg file to .zip - extract out torch ision folder to site-packages
-3. You will need to update customClassPath in PyTorch.swift to point to  hard coded path of project Sources folder.
+3. You will need to update variable customClassPath in PyTorch.swift to point to  hard coded path of project Sources folder.
      ![Screenshot](Images/CustomClassPath.png)

 To wire up xcode to connect the conda environment / we need to add pre-action to xcode schema.